 Supported living and residential care for mental health

 Eden Futures is a provider who can help with supported living in the community.

 There are also a number of residential care homes for people who need support with their mental health.
 See the Provider Portal.

 You can use the NHS directory of services to find an optician.

 A Mobile optician can also see you in your home.

 A podiatrist (chiropodist) can help you with common foot problems, including ingrown toenails and bunions.
 Information about podiatry and how it can help you is available on the NHS website.

 Foot care services (including toenail cutting) are available locally from a variety of providers, including:

 Some people with long-term complex health needs qualify for free social care arranged and funded solely by the NHS.
 This is known as NHS continuing healthcare.
-Information about eligibility for continuing healthcare can be found on the NHS website .
+For support and guidance go to Continuing healthcare, which includes information on:

 NHS-funded nursing care